TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 }
 ```

-* I'll integrate the eslint config into my main eslint config later
-* As well as installing Storybook, the setup script adds some configuration files in `.storybook` and a complete example in `stories`.
+I'll integrate the eslint config into my main eslint config later.
+As well as installing Storybook, the setup script adds some configuration files in `.storybook` and a complete set of example components and stories in `stories`.

 ```ts
 import type { StorybookConfig } from "@storybook/react-vite";